mathisxy/Edgy-Graph/README.md

 Edgy Graph is a framework for building and executing graph-based pipelines.
 It supports:

-- **Pydantic Typing** Full type safety with Pydantic and Generics
+- **Pydantic Typing** <br> Built on Pydantic and Generics for complete static type safety.
-- **Inheritance and Variance**: Extendable state and node classes
+- **Inheritance and Variance**: <br> Easily extend and specialize state and node classes.
-- **Parallel Task Processing**: Multiple nodes can execute simultaneously
+- **Parallel Task Processing**: <br> Multiple nodes can run simultaneously
+- **Dual State Management**:
-- **State Management**: Best of both worlds; state management with conflict detection and shared instance with lock
+    - State with change extraction and conflict detection
+    - Shared state accessible by all nodes, protected via explicit locking
-- **Flexible Routing**: Simple or complex; dynamic path decisions based on functions or simple node to node edges
+- **Flexible Routing**: <br> Define simple node-to-node edges or dynamic routing based on functions.
-- **Streaming**: Standardized interface for streaming to next nodes
+- **Streaming**: <br> A standardized interface for streaming data between nodes.

 ## Installation